 - 1 Onion

 - 150 g Mature cheddar grated

 - Spanish seasoning mix

-- 1 Beaten egg
+- 1 Beaten egg for glazing

 Make the dough by adding the melted butter and egg to the plain flour along with a large pinch of salt.
 Mix everything together until a dough forms.
 Knead it for a couple of minutes until smooth.
 Leave it in the bowl covered with cling film while you make the fillings